Taylor Gray (racing driver): O'Reilly Auto Parts Series

-Xfinity Series

 2024: Joe Gibbs Racing

 On December 13, 2023, Joe Gibbs Racing announced their driver lineup for the 2024 NASCAR Xfinity Series season.
 Gray would run ten races in the Xfinity Series in 2024 for JGR, driving the No. 19 car, sharing the ride with Ryan Truex, Aric Almirola, Ty Gibbs, Joe Graf Jr., William Sawalich, and other drivers to be announced.
 Gray made his debut at Richmond Raceway, starting 27th and finishing an impressive third.
 The next two weeks he would finish thirteenth at Martinsville and eleventh at Texas, respectively.